TheMeadBrewer/Williamson-Encoder/README.md

 ## Model-Facing Token IDs (Canonical Interface)

-The canonical interface produces pure integer token streams suitable for downstream model consumption.
+The canonical interface produces a model-facing integer token stream plus a slot table for lossless decode.

 **Build the lexicon first:**